 At some point in your training, you will hit a plateau.
 There’s no doubt about it.
-There will be days when everything feels super heavy and you can’t lift what you did the week before.
+There will be days that everything just feels super heavy and you can lift what you did the week before.

-When they don’t see progression, a lot of people will just give up and start hopping from program to program, hoping that will solve their problems – it will not.
+A lot of people when they don’t see progression will just give up and start hopping from Programme to prom hoping that will solve their problems.

 Be patient.
 Be consistent.

-Everyone wants a quick fix or a magic pill to get stronger, but unfortunately there isn’t one.
+Everyone wants a quick fix or a magic pill but unfortunately there isn’t one.

 Learn to lift properly.

-You will get frustrated with your training and yourself.
-You’ll probably want to quit every now and then.
+You will probably want to quit every now and then.